Computer Engineering

 COMP ENG 5420 Introduction to Network Security (LEC 3.0)

-This course examines basic issues in network management, testing, and security; it also discusses key encryption, key management, authentication, intrusion detection, malicious attack, and insider threats.
-Security of electronic mail and electronic commerce systems is also presented.
+This course examines basic issues in cryptography and network security.
+Topics include encryption, key management, authentication, data integrity, intrusion detection, malicious attack, and insider threats, among others.
 Prerequisite: Comp Eng 5410 or Comp Sci 5600.

 COMP ENG 5430 Wireless Networks (LAB 1.0 and LEC 2.0)